sergiorivas/random_variate_generator/README.md

 # RandomVariateGenerator

-Is a random number generator random variate based.
+Is a random number generator for random variate occurs.

 You can generate random values from following distributions: